Juan-Oclock/kansyl/AppStore/AppStoreMetadata.md

 ## App Description

-**Take Control of Your Free Trials**
+**Take Control of Your Subscriptions**

-Kansyl is your intelligent companion for managing free trials and subscriptions.
-Never waste money on forgotten trials again!
+Kansyl is your intelligent companion for managing all your subscriptions—free trials, premium services, and promotional offers.
+Never waste money on forgotten renewals again!

 **Key Features:**

-📅 **Smart Trial Management**
+📅 **Smart Subscription Management**
-- Track unlimited free trials with ease
+- Track free trials, premium subscriptions, and promo offers
-- Get timely reminders before trials end
+- Get timely reminders before renewals and trial endings
-- Visual timeline of upcoming renewals
+- Visual timeline of all upcoming payments
-- Quick-add trials with smart detection
+- Quick-add with smart service detection

 💰 **Save Money**
-- Track your total savings from canceled trials
+- Track savings from canceled subscriptions
-- See potential waste from forgotten subscriptions
+- Monitor total monthly and yearly spending
-- Get personalized insights on spending habits
+- Get personalized insights on subscription habits
-- Monthly and yearly cost projections
+- Identify unused or forgotten services

 🏆 **Achievements & Gamification**
-- Unlock achievements for smart trial management
+- Unlock achievements for smart subscription management
 - Track your savings milestones
-- Build good subscription habits
+- Build better spending habits
-- Share your savings success with friends
+- Share your success with friends

 ⚡ **Powerful Features**
 - Home Screen widgets for at-a-glance info
 - Siri Shortcuts for hands-free management
-- Share Extension to add trials from any app
+- Share Extension to add subscriptions from any app
-- iCloud sync across all your devices
+- Cloud sync across all your devices
 - Dark mode support

 📊 **Analytics & Insights**
-- Detailed spending analytics
+- Detailed spending analytics by category
-- Trial history and patterns
+- Subscription history and patterns
-- Waste prevention score
+- Cost breakdown and waste prevention score
 - Export data in CSV or JSON

 🔔 **Smart Notifications**
 - Customizable reminder schedule
-- Multiple alert timings
+- Multiple alert timings for trials and renewals
-- Critical alerts for ending trials
+- Critical alerts for ending trials and upcoming charges
 - Silent hours support

 **Why Kansyl?**

-The average person forgets about 40% of their free trials, leading to hundreds of dollars in unwanted charges yearly.
+The average person has 12+ active subscriptions and forgets about 40% of their free trials, leading to hundreds of dollars in unwanted charges yearly.
 Kansyl helps you:
 - Save an average of $200+ per year
-- Never miss a trial cancellation deadline
+- Never miss a cancellation deadline or renewal date
+- Track all subscriptions in one place
-- Make informed decisions about subscriptions
+- Make informed decisions about what to keep or cancel
 - Build better financial habits

 **Privacy First**
-Your data stays on your device and in your iCloud account.
+Your data stays on your device.
+Optional cloud sync keeps your data secure and private.
 We don't collect or sell your personal information.

 **Premium Features (Optional)**
-- Unlimited trial tracking
+- Unlimited subscription tracking
-- Advanced analytics
+- Advanced analytics and insights
 - Priority support
 - Custom notification sounds
 - CSV/JSON export